junyoung0218/dsp/lessons/command_line/command_line_lecture.md

 Now nothing shows up on the screen.
 List the files and see if you can tell why.

 > Hint: we learned how to list all the files up above.
+  Answer: The "Hello World" is now saved in the test_file.txt so nothing is showing up.

 The greater than says, "put that output into the following file instead."